huggingface/datasets/docs/source/dataset_script.rst

        self.citation = citation
        self.url = url

-2. Sub-class the base :class:`datasets.BuilderConfig` to add additional attributes of a configuration.
-This gives you more flexibility to specify the name and description of each configuration.
-These sub-classes should be listed under :obj:`datasets.DatasetBuilder.BUILDER_CONFIGS`:
+2. Create instances of your config to specify the values of the attributes of each configuration.
+This gives you the flexibility to specify all the name and description of each configuration.
+These sub-class instances should be listed under :obj:`datasets.DatasetBuilder.BUILDER_CONFIGS`:

 .. code-block::